 If you straight-out broke the thing that you bought, it’s not likely that you’re going to get a refund for it.

-That would be like me buying a vase at the store, bringing it home, dropping it, and then trying to take the broken pieces back to the store for a refund.
+That would be like me buying a vase at a large business, bringing it home, dropping it, and then trying to take the broken pieces back to the store for a refund.

 They wouldn’t let me return that, that’s my own clumsy fault and I would have to just go get another one.